-continuous service with the same employer immediately before the date or expected date of birth, or the date of placement in the case of adoption.
-However, workers on fixed-term contracts are not entitled to return to the same job if their contract ends while they are on leave - that is, the employer is not required to extend the contract period by the amount of leave taken.

-- Casual (hourly paid) employees are also eligible for the above entitlements if they have been employed on a regular and systematic basis for at least 12 months and have a reasonable expectation of continuing regular employment. - Self-employed workers (not classified as employees) and the unemployed are not covered by the provisions of the Fair Work Act 2009 and therefore do not receive unpaid Parental leave under the act. - Unpaid leave can be accessed for up to 24 months by an employed couple in a spousal or de-facto relationship: same sex relationships are recognised for unpaid Parental leave entitlements under the Fair Work Act 2009. - To be eligible for the government-funded 18-week Parental Leave Pay, the primary carer (usually the mother) must be an Australian resident and meet the requirements of a work test.
+- Employees in permanent positions and on fixed-term contracts (full- or parttime) are eligible for the unpaid statutory leave provisions under the Fair Work Act 2009 and to return to that same job, provided they have 12 months' continuous service with the same employer immediately before the date or expected date of birth, or the date of placement in the case of adoption.
+However, workers on fixed-term contracts are not entitled to return to the same job if their contract ends while they are on leave - that is, the employer is not required to extend the contract period by the amount of leave taken. - Casual (hourly paid) employees are also eligible for the above entitlements if they have been employed on a regular and systematic basis for at least 12 months and have a reasonable expectation of continuing regular employment. - Self-employed workers (not classified as employees) and the unemployed are not covered by the provisions of the Fair Work Act 2009 and therefore do not receive unpaid Parental leave under the act. - Unpaid leave can be accessed for up to 24 months by an employed couple in a spousal or de-facto relationship14: same sex relationships are recognised for unpaid Parental leave entitlements under the Fair Work Act 2009. - To be eligible for the government-funded 18-week Parental Leave Pay, the primary carer (usually the mother) must be an Australian resident and meet the requirements of a work test.
 The work test requires engagement in work continuously, with no more than a 12-week gap between any two consecutive working days, for at least ten of the 13 months prior to the expected birth or adoption of the child, with at least 330 hours of paid work undertaken in the ten-month period.
 This work can be in permanent, fixed-term or casual positions.
-Self-employed workers also have access to Parental Leave Pay under the national scheme.
-The permitted gap between working days is 12 - Fathers' or partners' eligibility for the government-funded two weeks' Dad and Partner Pay is based on the same requirements as Parental Leave Pay and is similarly available to those in self-employment. - For children born or adopted after 1 March 2014, claimants can count any Paid Parental Leave or Dad and Partner Pay periods taken in the 13 months prior to the birth or adoption towards the work test. - Government-funded Parental Leave Pay is restricted to individuals with a taxable income of AUD\$151,350 [€99,723.27] or less per year, equivalent to 1.83 times average yearly full-time, adult, ordinary-time female earnings, and 1.58 times average yearly full-time, adult ordinary-time male earnings, in November 2021. - The government-funded Parental Leave Pay can be taken in addition to other forms of paid leave to which the employee may be eligible (annual leave, long service leave, or employer-funded Parental leave) but must be taken before the employee returns to work and before the child's first birthday. - Any unused portion of the Parental Leave Pay can be transferred to another primary caregiver (usually the father, but potentially a partner who is not a
+Self-employed workers also have access to Parental Leave Pay under the national scheme. - Fathers' or partners' eligibility for the government-funded two weeks' Dad and Partner Pay is based on the same requirements as Parental Leave Pay and is similarly available to those in self-employment. - For children born or adopted after 1 March 2014, claimants can count any Paid Parental Leave or Dad and Partner Pay periods taken in the 13 months prior to the birth or adoption towards the work test.

-&lt;sup>11 Co-residency is not specified as a requirement in the legislation.
+14 Co-residency is not specified as a requirement in the legislation.
 However, as leave cannot be taken simultaneously and must be taken in a continuous block (apart from the exceptions noted earlier) it would be difficult for a non-co-resident couple to share the leave.